 This action was brought on behalf of over 500 individuals in the Oakey community who own, or have owned, residential and/or commercial property in the contamination area.
 Omni Bridgeway, one of Australia's largest litigation funders, funded the Oakey case.

 Shine Lawyers fought for compensation for the economic loss suffered from a decline in value of residential, agricultural and/or business land due to the contamination.
 On 26 February 2020 Shine Lawyers reached an in-principle agreement with the Department of Defence, successfully securing compensation and acknowledgement for the impact the contamination had for the landholders in Oakey.

 The Oakey PFAS Contamination Class Action did not include personal injury claims for exposure to the PFAS contamination.

 Frequently Asked Questions

-The ADF has advised that chemicals in the foam (two in particular) have penetrated soil on the base and contaminated the groundwater.
+From 1970 to approximately 2005, the Australian Defence Force (ADF) regularly conducted firefighting drills at the Army Aviation Centre Oakey using a specific type of firefighting foam.
+The ADF has advised that chemicals in this firefighting foam have penetrated soil on the base and contaminated the groundwater.